Felipe-Curvelo/CDI_bonus_assignment/README.md

 * **Transactional Integrity:** Use appropriate transaction controls in the database when inserting these new interest transactions.
 * **Monitoring & Alerting:** Implement monitoring on the ingestion job to track success/failure and data quality.
 * **Scheduling:** Schedule the Spark job and the subsequent ingestion process to run daily after market close or when CDI rates for the day are finalized.
-* **Enabling Compounding via Feedback Loop:** A critical part of the ingestion process is to feed the generated `interest_payouts` back into the main transactional system.
-These ingested deposits must then be reflected in the input transaction data used for the next execution cycle of the job, in case the business chooses to add the interest to the principal.
+* **Enabling Compounding via Feedback Loop:** To ensure that daily interest can compound as described (i.e., interest earned becomes part of the principal for subsequent calculations), it is essential that the ingestion process feeds the generated `interest_payouts` back into the main transactional system.
+These ingested deposits must then be accurately reflected in the input transaction data for the *next* execution cycle of this CDI bonus calculation job.

 ## 13. Potential Future Enhancements

-* **Advanced Data Validation:** Implement schema validation for input files (e.g., using tools like Great Expectations, or stricter Spark schema definitions with assertions) (*Suggestion: More specific examples*) and more sophisticated data quality checks (e.g., for anomalous transaction amounts, negative balances).
+* **Advanced Data Validation:** Implement schema validation for input files (using tools like Great Expectations) and more sophisticated data quality checks (e.g., for anomalous transaction amounts, negative balances).
 * **Configuration Management:** Externalize all configurable parameters (file paths, output table names, thresholds) using a configuration file (e.g., YAML, JSON) or environment variables.
 * **Robust Logging & Alerting:** Integrate with a centralized logging system and set up alerts for failures or critical issues.
 * **Comprehensive Testing:** Develop unit tests for individual functions (especially complex transformations) and integration tests for the end-to-end pipeline.